Line 5 Wisconsin Segment Relocation Project Newsroom

 Sustainability at Enbridge

 Sustainability is central to everything we do.
-Across our business, we’ve committed to net-zero GHG emissions by the year 2050—and reducing our emissions intensity 35% by 2030.
+Across our business, we’ve committed to net-zero GHG emissions from our operations by 20501, 3—and reducing emissions intensity from our operations 35% by 2030.1, 2

-As a leader in North American energy infrastructure, we have an important role to play in providing access to cleaner energy.
-That role involves contributing to greenhouse gas emission reductions goals and seeking new and improved ways to deliver energy safely, responsibly and sustainably.
+We’re contributing to GHG emission reductions goals and seeking new and improved ways to deliver energy safely, responsibly and sustainably.

 Pipeline construction: Safety and the environment